ssjw/new-host-setup/backup-pi-configuration.md

 - [ ] keyscript to open encrypted disks
 - [ ]

+## Firewall configuration for SSH
+Install UFW (firewall)

+    apt-get install ufw

+List the available apps:

+    ufw app list

+Allow OpenSSH

+    ufw app info OpenSSH
+    ufw allow OpenSSH

+Then enable ufw.
+Must be done in this order or you risk losing your SSH connection and not being able to log back in using SSH.
+If that happens you'll have to log into the console to then allow OpenSSH.

+    ufw enable

 ## Changing Systemd Boot Target on Debian/Raspbian Jessie
 A seemingly good explanation of Systemd is at [https://wiki.archlinux.org/index.php/systemd].